prescottprue/cypress-firebase/README.md

 ### Pre-Setup

-**Note**: Skip cypress install if it already exists within your project

-1. Install Cypress and add it to your package file: `npm i --save-dev cypress`
+1. If you do not already have it installed, install Cypress and add it to your package file: `npm i --save-dev cypress` or `yarn add -D cypress`
-1. Make sure you have a `cypress` folder containing cypress tests (or create one by calling `cypress open`)
+1. Make sure you have a `cypress` folder containing Cypress tests (or create one by calling `cypress open`)

 ### Setup

 **Note:** These instructions assume your tests are in the `cypress` folder (cypress' default).
 See the [folders section below](#folders) for more info about other supported folders.

-1. Install cypress-firebase and firebase-admin both: `npm i cypress-firebase firebase-admin --save-dev`
+1. Install `cypress-firebase` and [`firebase-admin`](https://www.npmjs.org/package/firebase-admin) both: `npm i --save-dev cypress-firebase firebase-admin` or `yarn add -D cypress-firebase firebase-admin --save-dev`
+1. Go to project setting on firebase console and generate new private key.
+See how to do so [in the Google Docs](https://sites.google.com/site/scriptsexamples/new-connectors-to-google-services/firebase/tutorials/authenticate-with-a-service-account).
+1. Add `serviceAccount.json` to your `.gitignore` (THIS IS VERY IMPORTANT TO KEEPING YOUR INFORMATION SECURE!)
+1. Save the downloaded file as `serviceAccount.json` in the root of your project (make sure that it is .gitignored) - needed for `firebase-admin` to have read/write access to your DB from within your tests
 1. Add the following your custom commands file (`cypress/support/commands.js`):

    ```js